JulianStriegl/dimensional-er-cbt/README.md

 # dimensional-er-cbt
 Dimensional ALBERT-based model for dimensional text-based emotion recognition for conversational agent-based cognitive behavioral therapy.
+Fine-tuned model can be found in the content folder ("all_albertx20.h5").
+Used datasets can be found in the content folder.

-## User Study Evaluation Statistics
+## Evaluation Metrics and Statistics
+- User study evaluation results can be found in the folder evaluation -> user_study_evaluation_results.xslt
+- Results of the technical evaluation (mean squared error, correlation coefficient, f1 score etc.) can be found in evaluation -> technical_evaluation_results.txt
+- Use the eval.py file to compile the fine-tuned model and run the evaluation yourself

-- can be found as Excel table in Evaluation.xlsx
+- Generated plots can be found in the plots folder

 ## DL- & Rule-based Emotion Detection (includes training, datasets), Emotion Mapping scheme and technical Evaluation

-### create virtualenv and activate
+### Create virtualenv and activate
-pip install virtualenv
-python -m virtualenv venv
+pip install virtualenv: python -m virtualenv venv

-to activate on windows: cd venv/Scripts/ cmd activate.bat -> activate to deactivate: deactivate
+to activate on windows: cd venv/Scripts/ cmd activate.bat -> activate

+to deactivate: deactivate

 alternatively: .\venv\activate

-### Install Requirements and Run Notebook
+### Install requirements and run notebook
 - install requirements.txt: pip install -r requirements.txt
 - run the jupyter notebook "Emotion_Detection_Rule_vs_ML.ipynb" and select venv as runtime environment
 - alternatively you can run eval.py to test and evaluate the model in comparison to a rule based approach